DevYasa/Codeiza/README.md

 - 👋 Hi, I’m @mhdyasa
 - 👀 I’m interested in Frontend Designing
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning REact js, Phyton
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Software Company
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: He
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Clever

 <!---
 mhdyasa/mhdyasa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.